-“My problem is, having followed your outline well, and with Christian friends who have then decided that I am, in fact, too much of a burden because my depression never goes away (2.5 years all-treatment-resistant and out of medications to try.)
-I have lost friends forever for this specific reason – that was the reason they gave me.
-Now I have lost trust in telling people the truth of my story and the help I may need, even just asking for non-specific prayer.
+“My problem is, I form friendships but after a while my Christian friends decide that I am, in fact, too much of a burden because my depression never goes away (2.5 years of taking medication which all proved treatment-resistant and now I am out of medications to try.)
+I have lost friends forever for this specific reason.
+This is not just my guess – that was the reason they gave me.
+Now I have lost trust in telling people the truth of my story and the help I may need, I don’t even bother to ask for non-specific prayer.

 I’m fighting a losing battle and though I know the Ultimate Winner, I’m exhausted from the years of no relief.”